-- 8. If a take-over offer is to be made for voting shares or voting rights of an unlisted downstream company, the offer price will be based on the higher of the- - (a) net tangible asset or net asset value, or other valuation methodology as may be appropriate for the downstream company; - (b) proportion of the price paid for the upstream entity over the interest in the downstream company; or - (c) highest price paid for the voting shares or voting rights of the downstream company in accordance with subparagraph 6.03(1).
+- 8. If a take-over offer is to be made for voting shares or voting rights of an unlisted downstream company, the offer price will be based on the higher of the- - (a) net tangible asset or net asset value, or other valuation methodology as may be appropriate for the downstream company; - (b) proportion of the price paid for the upstream entity over the interest in the downstream company; and - (c) highest price paid for the voting shares or voting rights of the downstream company in accordance with subparagraph 6.03(1). - 9.
+For a mandatory offer arising from a share buy-back scheme, the offer price will be based on the higher of- - (a) the highest price paid by the offeror and persons acting in concert or the offeree, for the voting shares or voting rights of the offeree in the six months prior to triggering of the mandatory offer obligation; and - (b) the highest price paid by the offeree for its own shares in the six months prior to triggering of the mandatory offer obligation. - 10.
+For a mandatory offer arising from an arrangement, agreement or understanding to control pursuant to subparagraph 4.03(1), the offer price shall be the higher of- - (a) the highest price paid by the offeror or persons acting in concert pursuant to subparagraph 6.03(1), for the voting shares or voting rights of the offeree in the six months prior to the triggering of the mandatory offer obligation; and - (b) the volume weighted average traded price of the offeree for the last 20 market days prior to the triggering of the mandatory offer obligation.

-- 9. For a mandatory offer arising from a share buy-back scheme, the offer price will be based on the highest price paid by the offeror and persons acting in concert or the offeree, for the voting shares or voting rights of the offeree in the six months prior to triggering of the mandatory offer obligation. - 10.
-For a mandatory offer arising from an arrangement, agreement or understanding to control, the offer price shall be the higher of- - (a) the highest price paid by the offeror or persons acting in concert pursuant to subparagraph 6.03(1), for the voting shares or voting rights of the offeree in the six months prior to the triggering of the mandatory offer obligation; or - (b) the volume weighted average traded price of the offeree for the last 20 market days prior to the triggering of the mandatory offer obligation.
 The SC reserves the right to disregard any unusually high or low traded prices within the relevant period.